 Laptop PC Sign-out

-Thanks to support provided by the Steadfast Foundation and Verizon, Roswell Park Cancer Institute has a supply of laptop computers, portable thumb drives and a portable printer which allow pediatric patients to "stay connected" to their family, friends, teachers and classmates while receiving cancer treatments.
+Thanks to support provided by the Steadfast Foundation and Verizon, Roswell Park Comprehensive Cancer Center has a supply of laptop computers, portable thumb drives and a portable printer which allow pediatric patients to "stay connected" to their family, friends, teachers and classmates while receiving cancer treatments.

 The Dell Laptop computer models available include: